-- I. Experienced operators who are not yet certified must challenge the certificate process.
+- 1.Experienced operators who are not yet certified, must challenge the certification process.
 Some classifications require one to three theory exams before the full scope assessment can be attempted.
 Other classifications require only the full scope assessment.
-Operators who are certified in another jurisdiction must apply to BCACS to have their credentials recognized in British Columbia. - 2.
+Operators who are certified in another jurisdiction, must apply to BCACS to have their credential(s) recognized in British Columbia. - 2.
 New crane operators must apply, with their employer, for a provisional certificate and work under supervision until they have met the competency and hour requirements.

-Each course of study and on-job training includes:

-- I. A mandatory common core program for all crane types. - 2.
-Advanced units of study in each of the individual crane types that build on the common core.
+Each course of study and on-job training includes: - 1.
+A mandatory common core program for all crane types. - 2.
+Advanced units of study in each of the individual crane types that build on the common core. - The practical component is made up of the Workplace Units, which: